Home / The Gospel of Sri Ramakrishna / Volume 2 /

 "The bhakta takes shelter under vidyamaya.
 He seeks holy company, goes

-savs that, since a man cannot easily get rid of his ego, he should let the
+says that, since a man cannot easily get rid of his ego, he should let

 rascal remain as the servant of God, the devotee of God.